Women’s Support Groups

 1. Domestic violence knows no boundaries:

-Physical violence is often the most visible form of domestic abuse, but it is essential to recognize that domestic violence encompasses a broader range of behaviors.
+Contrary to popular belief, domestic violence does not discriminate based on race, religion, socioeconomic status, or educational background.
+It affects individuals from all walks of life. .
 Emotional, psychological, sexual, and financial abuse are equally detrimental and damaging.
 These forms of abuse can be just as pervasive and have long-lasting effects on the victims' well-being.

 3. Domestic violence affects men too: